qtrantrung/agent-guardrail/README.md

 ## Why this exists

-When you give an LLM agent real tools — a shell, a filesystem, an HTTP client — the agent's instructions are no longer fully under your control.
+When you give an LLM agent real tools -a shell, a filesystem, an HTTP client — the agent's instructions are no longer fully under your control.
 A [prompt injection](https://owasp.org/www-project-top-10-for-large-language-model-applications/) delivered through a web page, a document, or another agent can redirect it into